 Because this is for beginners to intermediate bloggers, I wanted it to be simple and free.
 All the themes and plugins I used for this test, are free.
 So, everyone can try it.

 First of all, I chose the Astra theme because it is a free and very fast theme.
 Also, it has pre-made websites.
 I chose the Mountain demo which works with Gutenberg and Elementor.

 So, I made two tests – one for Gutenberg and one for Elementor.
 The same theme with the same demo.
 I wanted to know how these plugins work with different page builders.

 I used the GTmetrix tool for the website tests.
 I think it is the best tool to check your websites’ performance because it gives you a lot of information.

 Plugins I used for this test are:

-I tested all the three cache plugins for each page builder and here I will share the results.
+All three plugins are my favorite free cache plugins for WordPress.
+I use them on all of my websites.
+I tested all the three cache plugins for each page builder and here I am sharing the results.

 But first, here you can see the Astra theme itself, how lightweight and fast it is.

 The fully loaded time was 2.1s, the total page size was 45.3KB, and it had only 9 requests.

 Cache Comparison Results